AmalSunny992/AWS-Hands-On/Handson-Lambda-EventBridge-CloudWatch.md

 # Automated Backup Solution with AWS CloudWatch, EventBridge, and Lambda

-Step-by-Step Guide to Back Up an EC2 Instance Named Jenkins Using AWS EventBridge and Lambda We'll create a solution where an AWS Lambda function backs up specific directories from an EC2 instance named Jenkins daily at 2 AM.
+Step-by-Step Guide to Back Up Directories from an EC2 Instance Using AWS EventBridge and Lambda We'll create a solution where an AWS Lambda function backs up specific directories from an EC2 instance daily at 2 AM.
 The backup will be stored in an S3 bucket and files older than 3 days will be deleted from the mentioned directories.
 CloudWatch Logs will be used for logging.